LBRYFoundation/LBRY-Vault/README.rst

     python3 -m pip install --user .

-This will download and install the Python dependencies used by Electrum instead of using the 'packages' directory.
+This will download and install the Python dependencies used by LBRY Vault instead of using the 'packages' directory.

-If you cloned the git repository, you need to compile extra files before you can run Electrum.
+If you cloned the git repository, you need to compile extra files before you can run LBRY Vault.
 Read the next section, "Development version".